 Another example of preserving a movie… from its director…

 In the mid-seventies, by the time I was old enough to see A Clockwork Orange in the cinema, director Stanley Kubrick had withdrawn the film from circulation.
 My first experience of the story was therefore from Anthony Burgess’ novel, and then the illustrated screenplay from the local library.
 It wasn’t until 1989 that I finally saw the film on a bootleg VHS.
-(The film re-emerged in the UK through cinemas, DVD and TV after Kubrick’s death in 1999).
+(It then officially re-emerged in Britain in cinemas, DVD and TV, after Kubrick’s death in 1999).

 So back in 1979, I was expecting The Warriors to be the next best thing.
 A near-future metropolitan tale of gang warfare.
 Once again, the film was preceded in the UK by newspaper stories about gang violence in cinemas.
-But unlike A Clockwork Orange, the gang members aren't amoral, and the establishment is always one-step behind.
+But unlike A Clockwork Orange, the gang members aren't amoral, and the establishment is always one step behind.
 As for the ultra-violence that I was expecting, the gang fights were edited and staged Peckinpah-style as entertainment.
-Rather than the shocking scenes also depicted that year, in Quadrophenia and Scum.
+Rather than the realistically shocking scenes also depicted that year, in Scum.

 In any case, I was still impressed, and looked forward to future projects by Walter Hill.
 But for years afterwards, The Warriors was misrepresented on home video.
-The VHS releases had a re-edited music score.
-Then the DVD releases only had a mono soundtrack, despite the importance of music to the film.
+The VHS releases had a re-edited music score, changing some of the songs used on the mysterious radio station.
+Then the DVD release only had a mono soundtrack, despite the importance of music to the film.
+The early DVD release was presented in widescreen, but non-anamorphic.

-There’s a glimpse of the originally-filmed prologue in the accompanying documentary, but this scene was removed before the film was exhibited.
+There’s still a glimpse of the originally-filmed prologue in the accompanying documentary, but this scene was removed before the film was exhibited.
 It showed the Warriors’ leader Cleon talking to his girlfriend (who never appears again) in the Coney Island fairground in the daytime before it all kicks off.
-This was never officially part of the film, even though it’s appeared in TV showings, presented as ‘the original version’.
-The producers correctly removed this scene so that the film started at night-time, and we then don’t see daylight until the climax.
+This was never officially part of the film, even though it appeared in a British 'Moviedrome' TV showing, presented as ‘the original version’.
+The producers correctly removed this scene so that the film started at night-time, and not showing daylight until the end of the story.

-To replace the exposition from this removed scene, the director shot extra scenes and intercut them into the title sequence.
-These flashbacks, the subway train at night, the grafitti-like opening titles, all mesh to become the exciting, hit-the-ground-running start to the story.
-Adding a prologue about a Greek warrior who also fought all odds to get back to the sea, has little bearing to the story, other than anecdotal coincidence.
+To replace the exposition from this removed opening scene, the director shot extra scenes and intercut them into the title sequence.
+These flashbacks, the subway train at night, the graffiti-like opening titles, all mesh to become the exciting, hit-the-ground running start to the story.
+The Director's Cut adds a narrated prologue about a Greek warrior who also fought all odds to get back to the sea.
 Where are the producers to lop off slow-moving introductions when you need them?

-The Greek influence is there in the original, and didn’t need highlighting again.
-Some of the characters’ names (taken from Sol Yurick’s novel) also indicate the Greek legend.
-The stripped-down scenario has a mythical quality too.
+The Greek influence is there in the story anyway, and didn’t need highlighting again.
+Some of the characters’ names (taken from Sol Yurick’s novel) also hint at the Greek legend.
+This new prologue does nothing but derail the start with an unenlightening subtext.

 These changes are annoying but not too damaging.
 The qualities of the film are still on show.
 Particularly the impressive opening scene, as every gang in New York meets to plot a lucrative team-up, united by the charismatic leader, Cyrus.